merlos/ask-me/README.md

     "answer": "The answer provided by OpenAI API"
 }
 ```

-## How does it work?

-First you need to format the data into something that can be used by the API.

-1) **Gather the content you want to use** This can be defining the set of webpages that can be browsed, a set of PDF, markdown, word files that have the content.

-2) **Convert the content of txt files**.
-Convert those files into plain text.
-We need this step because the model that generates the answer needs plain text as input.

-3) **Create a set of embeddings**.
-Embeddings is a way to translate information into a format (usually a vector of numbers) that machine learning algorithms can use to make predictions or decisions.
-In our case the embeddings are used to find the documents that most probably have the information that can be used to generate the answer to our question.
-To create the embeddings the text files will be broken in chunks and create embeddings for each chunk.

 ## What happens behind the scenes when you ask a question?